 These project teams don’t need to be housed in a silo and can have a more fluid and flexible structure.
 Much like the graduate program, they gain a broader perspective of the organisation and bring their skills and experience to every new policy or project.
 This still requires a significant amount of careful joint planning, however is often a much more effective and affordable way to structure an organisation.

-In next month’s blog, my colleague Vahid Saberi will recount his experience as a chief executive in implementing an innovative project-based structure that strengthened cross-organisation collaboration.
+In next month’s opinion piece, my colleague Vahid Saberi will recount his experience as a chief executive in implementing an innovative project-based structure that strengthened cross-organisation collaboration.

 If you need any expert advice in the meantime, please get in touch.